bitcoinwarrior1/xcontract/README.md

 #### Using other networks (testnet for example)
 Install Metamask and select the network or use a custom link for your node

-# Donations
-If you support the cause, we could certainly use donations to help fund development:

-0xbc8dAfeacA658Ae0857C80D8Aa6dE4D487577c63